Sept 28-30, 2018

 The workshop costs $200-$420, sliding scale based ability to pay— no one turned away for lack of funds.

 Scholarships are available—contact the co-faciliatators (info below) for more about this.

 In addition to covering operating costs of the workshop, registration fees directly support Training for Change’s Judith C. Jones Fellowship for Trainers of Color.

 Follow the link at the top of the page to register or email email@example.com.

 Space is limited; early registration is strongly encouraged.
 The fee includes meals, introductory readings, and over 20 hours of training.
-If you need lodging, please indicate that when registering and the trainers will be in touch with more information.
+Registration does NOT include accommodations; participants traveling to Philadelphia are expected to arrange their own housing.